google/safebrowsing/README.md

 	With the default settings this will start a local server at **127.0.0.1:8080**.

-2. Load the proxy server redirector in any web browser.
+2. The server also uses an URL redirector (listening on `/r`) to show an interstitial for anything marked unsafe.
+If the URL is safe, the client is automatically redirected to the target.
+Else, an interstitial warning page is shown as recommended by Safe Browsing.
 Try these URLs:

 	```
 	127.0.0.1:8080/r?url=http://testsafebrowsing.appspot.com/apiv4/ANY_PLATFORM/MALWARE/URL/